-I’m going to try my best to host an undesigned coincidences database/library/catalogue here.
+I’m going to try my best to host a database of undesigned coincidences here.
 I will upload most of the coincidences from the classic sources – Paley, Blunt, et al. – and then I will welcome any suggestions for new coincidences noticed by others, which will be reviewed by a panel before going up.

 I aim to have different species of undesigned coincidence here, some of which perhaps do not deserve the name but are yet related.
 For example, Blunt, in various places, lists a number of facts mentioned by the Biblical authors which do not interlink with others, but which are so incidental and purposeless that they indicate an underlying truth to the stories, the whole story having been suppressed.
 I will do my best to indicate where I am listing a coincidence between different texts or passages, and where I am merely listing an incidental fact.
 Both, it is important to remember, are evidentially useful.